robbypambudi/indonesia-admin-areas/README.md

 ## Description

 This repository contains the administrative areas of Indonesia in CSV format.
-The data is extracted from the [KPU](https://pemilu2024.kpu.go.id/) website.
+The data is extracted from the [General Election Commission (KPU) - Pemilu 2024 (https://pemilu2024.kpu.go.id/)](https://pemilu2024.kpu.go.id/) website on **17th April 2024**.

 ## Data